 Businesses usually follow freight expense distribution norms.
 'Freight on board' (FOB) shipping point means the buyer pays for shipping, while FOB destination means the seller pays until the goods are received.
 Both parties must understand these terms because they heavily influence payment responsibilities.

 Freight payment responsibilities depend on receiver-sender contract terms and commodity type.
 Contracts usually state who pays freight charges.
-Additionally, certain industries may require shipping regulations that significantly affect cost distribution.
+Additionally, certain industries may require relocating regulations that significantly affect cost distribution.
 Businesses must be vigilant and carefully review all contractual obligations to allocate freight costs.

 Key Factors Influencing the Allocation of Freight Costs